7 Key Tips for Fantasy Premier League Success

 Always think about probabilities.
 Probabilities will help you to evaluate all possible outputs.
 Fantasy Premier League is a chaotic system (like all fantasy games, like almost everything in the universe).

-Thanks to The Chaos Theory, we know that (sometimes) behavior of a chaotic system can be fairly predictable.
+Thanks to The Chaos Theory, we know that (sometimes) the behavior of a chaotic system can be fairly predictable.
 I think that probabilities are the best tool for predicting what will happen, which players will score the most points, or which team will keep a clean sheet.

 You do not have to use advanced techniques like converting bookies odds into probabilities, or something like that.
 No. But at least, when you are picking your FPL squad think about probabilities.
-Think about all possible outputs, compare players based on which one is most likely to score.
+Think about all possible outputs, and compare players based on which one is most likely to score.

-According to The Law of Large Numbers, it is very hard to predict the result of one observation (in our case, for example, score of one FPL gameweek).
+According to The Law of Large Numbers, it is very hard to predict the result of one observation (in our case, for example, a score of one FPL gameweek).
 When you roll the dice once, you can’t really guess the output.
 You can only estimate probabilities.

-You know that you will get six with probability of 1/6 (like any other number on the dice) but that’s all.
+You know that you will get six with a probability of 1/6 (like any other number on the dice) but that’s all.
 However, when you roll the dice 100 times, you can pretty accurately expect that you will get six around 17 times (100 * 1/6).

 6. Optimize, optimize, optimize